 He returned to Birmingham-Southern as Shoop's top assistant the following season, beginning a four-year run during the most successful span in BSC baseball history.
 The Panthers won 196 games and four TranSouth Conference championships and made three consecutive appearances in the NAIA World Series.
 BSC's 2001 team posted a school-best 55-11 mark and captured the NAIA National Championship.

 In 2002 Thompson joined the Southeastern Conference baseball coaching fraternity, beginning a four-year term as pitching coach and recruiting coordinator at the University of Georgia under head coach David Perno.
 Georgia's 2003 recruiting class was ranked 10th nationally and UGA captured the 2004 SEC title and advanced through the NCAA Tournament to the NCAA College World Series.

 Following the 2005 campaign he continued his SEC affiliation at Auburn, serving as pitching coach and recruiting coordinator on the staff of Tom Slater.
 Each of his three recruiting classes at Auburn was ranked among the nation's top 18, including a No. 5 national ranking in 2007.

-Thompson, honored as the 2006 Fellowship of Christian Athletes SEC Coach of the Year, has shared his expertise as a featured speaker at numerous baseball coaching clinics throughout the Southeast.
+Thompson, honored as the 2006 Fellowship of Christian Athletes SEC Coach of the Year, has shared his expertise as a featured speaker at numerous baseball coaching clinics throughout America.